PubInv/PubInv/index.md

 title: Public Invention
 ---

+# Mission of Public Invention

-# The Mission of Public Invention
+The Mission of Public Invention is to “Invent in the public, for the public.”

 You may want to click through our Mission Statement using the Plectica Map below.